Theory & Criticism

 Bio:

 Katherine Churchill studies and teaches medieval literature.
-Her dissertation project, Archival Sensibilities: Posterity, Organization, and Collection in Late-Medieval England and France, traces how archivists changed how they stored and organized texts in the fourteenth and fifteenth centuries, transforming literary writing in the process.
-In addition to her work on media history and cultural memory, she also studies virginity, gender, orality, and nineteenth-century medievalism.
+Her dissertation project, The Archival Turn: Poetry and Posterity in Late Medieval England and France, traces how changes in the storage and organization of texts transformed representations of posterity and futurity in literary writing in the fourteenth and fifteenth centuries.
+In addition to her work on media history and cultural memory, she also studies virginity, gender, and nineteenth-century medievalism.

 Pages